AI4Finance-Foundation/FinRL/docs/source/start/introduction.rst

 FinRL-Meta: Market Simulator
 ------------------------------------

-For data processing and building environment for DRL in finance, AI4Finance has maintained another project: `FinRL-Meta <https://github.com/AI4Finance-Foundation/FinRL-Meta>`.
+For data processing and building environment for DRL in finance, AI4Finance has maintained another project: `FinRL-Meta <https://github.com/AI4Finance-Foundation/FinRL-Meta>`_.

+In the *Three-Layer Architecture* section, there will be detailed explanation about how FinRL-Meta works.

 ElegantRL: DRL library